-Matt Blaine is a Partner in the firm’s Business Law and Litigation Department at Davison, Eastman, Muñoz, Lederman & Paone.
-He is also Chair of the DEMLP Technology and Innovation Committee, where he spearheads the firm’s technological advancements.
+Matt Blaine is a Partner in Business Law and Litigation Department at Davison, Eastman, Muñoz, Lederman & Paone.
+He is also the Chair of the firm’s Technology and Innovation Committee, where he spearheads the firm’s technological advancements.

-Matt has a broad array of experience and has handled numerous business disputes throughout the Northeast for both plaintiffs and defendants.
-He has been involved in cases concerning contractual disputes, business torts, fiduciary responsibilities, oppressed shareholder allegations, landlord-tenant disputes, construction disputes, insurance coverage disputes, eDiscovery issues, intellectual property rights, consumer fraud allegations, disputes concerning real property, restrictive covenants and non-compete agreements, arbitration, bankruptcy adversary proceedings, fraudulent transfer, successor and alter ego liability and copyright infringement, among others.
+Matt focuses his practice on complex commercial litigation of all types, including contractual disputes, business torts, fiduciary responsibilities, oppressed shareholder allegations, construction disputes, insurance coverage disputes, eDiscovery issues, intellectual property rights, consumer fraud allegations, disputes concerning real property, non-compete agreements, arbitration, bankruptcy adversary proceedings, fraudulent transfer, successor and alter ego liability and copyright infringement, among others.
 He also advises on transactional matters, including technology contract negotiations, business formations, acquisitions, mergers/consolidations and dissolutions.

 Prior to joining the firm, Matt served as an appellate clerk for the Honorable Linda G. Baxter, Superior Court of New Jersey, Appellate Division.
 He received his B.A. in Political Science from Rutgers University in 2004 and his J.D. from Rutgers School of Law in 2008.